 The Rocky Mountain Arsenal: a 15,000 acre nature refuge that sits on the plain above Denver city.
 You can drive through the wildlife self-tour in about 45 mins.
 There are 10 miles of flat hiking and an area of marshland to spot dragon flies, birds and fish for a small fee.

 Wash Park Loop: one of the most desirable neighbourhoods.
-Ogle at the muli-million dollar houses that circle this spot of greenery in South Denver.
+Ogle at the multi-million dollar houses that circle this spot of greenery in South Denver.
 The loop is 2.3 miles (3.7km) around two lakes.
 There are separated lanes for cycling/ rollerblading or jogging/ walking.

 Cheeseman Park: sits on the doorstep of the Denver Botanical Gardens with views of the mountains.
 It’s popular with dog walkers, but the trail isn’t wide enough for running comfortably.
 In the summer though, you can set up volley ball nets and spread out on the lush grass to watch the sunset over the mountains.

 Garden of Gods: located just outside Colorado Springs the famous Colorado red rocks jut out and tower high above this free, flat park.

 Waterton Canyon: a flat well-paved trail that accompanies the South Platte river and ends at the Waterton Dam.
 If you go in the winter or autumn months you may see Big-Horned Sheep and mountain goats.

 Chief Mountain: a 9,000 ft mountain with incredible 360 views of the Rocky Mountain peaks.
 The trail is just 3 miles (5 km), but has a continuous incline that sums at a 961 ft elevation gain.
 Go from June onward when the snow has melted.
 It can be tough for those not acclimatized to Colorado’s altitude.